WHAT IS ADKAR

 - As a goal-orientated model it sets clear goals for change management activities and measurable outcomes.

 - The simple framework makes it user-friendly for everyone involved in managing change.
-It provides understandable language for everyone within organization to describe and discuss the changes.
+It provides understandable language for everyone within an organization to describe and discuss the changes.

 PEOPLE SIDE OF CHANGE